 Concerns about the legal status of Irish citizens

 There have been concerns that the actual law, as expressed in primary legislation (Acts of Parliament) did not live up to this intention.
 An earlier version of this article canvassed these concerns in some detail.
-The basic concern that the exemption from immigration control in the Ireland Act 1949 no longer did the intended job because of the fundamental shift in the immigration regime brought about by the the Immigration Act 1971.
+The basic concern was that the exemption from immigration control in the Ireland Act 1949 no longer did the intended job because of the fundamental shift in the immigration regime brought about by the the Immigration Act 1971.

 1/ As this has come up again, here is my explanation (originally from 31 July 2017) of why the Ireland Act 1949 is insufficient to guarantee a special immigration status for Irish citizens in the UK.